Skip to main content

 Festive

-Traditional sweet bread with sugar and butter filling, similar to gata but with different preparation method and texture.
-Often enjoyed during holidays and family gatherings.
-Each region of Armenia has its own variation.
+A sweet bread filled with sugar and butter, close to gata but made by a different method and with its own texture.
+It comes out for holidays and family gatherings, and every region has its own take on it.

 vegetarianContains: WheatContains: DairyContains: Eggs